 2. Protein Power

 The most efficient source of energy to get you through your day is protein.
 Low- or no-fat milk is a protein-rich base for smoothies.
 Modern day dairy alternatives, like almond and soy milks, are even seeing a boost with added protein depending on the brand.
 When you’re recovering from a workout or just need an extra boost, you can add more protein with nut butter, whey or seeds such as chia or flax.
-(For an even easier way to pump up the protein in your smoothies, try adding in a Nutrisystem Protein and Probiotic Shake!)
+(For an even easier way to pump up the protein in your smoothies, try adding in a Nutrisystem Protein Shake!)